opensearch-project/documentation-website/TERMS.md

 **OpenSearch Dashboards**

 The default visualization tool for data in OpenSearch.
 On first appearance, use the full name.
-“Dashboards” may be used on subsequent appearances as long as it is defined on first appearance: “OpenSearch Dashboards (Dashboards).”
+“Dashboards” may be used on subsequent appearances.

 open source (n.), open-source (adj.)